From DFRT Determination No. 11 of 2013

 See: Part E, Savings and transitional arrangements

-A register to record the currency of unit adventurous training leader qualifications is to be maintained by the Army Adventurous Training Wing.
+A register to record the currency of unit adventurous training leader qualifications is to be maintained by the Adventurous Training Wing.

 A record of qualifications detailing the date the initial qualification was received and the dates of re-certification is to be maintained in the front of the unit adventurous training leader log book.